Faster algorithms for counting subgraphs in sparse graphs: Exploiting degeneracy orientations

-Let us try a first approach.
-If $P$ has $s=s(P)$ sources, we enumerate all the $\binom{n}{s} = O(n^s)$ ordered $s$-uples of $V$ to which those sources can be mapped.
-For each such $s$-uple, we list the possible mappings of the remaining $k-s$ nodes, which can be done in time $O(d^{k-s})$ by listing the mappings of a fixed spanning forest of $P$.
-Finally, we check if the $k$ nodes induce $P$ in $G$.
-The total running time is $f(k) \cdot O(n^s d^{k-s})$.
-Unfortunately, if $P$ is an independent set then $s=k$ and the running time is $O(n^k)$.
-The situation does not improve even if $P$ is connected, as we can have $s=k-1$ (for the inward-oriented star).
+Let us start in the naive way.
+Suppose $P$ has $s$ sources.
+Fix a directed spanning forest $F$ of $P$.
+This is a collection of $s$ directed disjoint trees rooted at the sources of $P$ (arcs pointing away from the roots).
+Clearly, each copy of $P$ in $G$ contains a copy of $F$.
+Hence, we can enumerate the copies of $F$ in $G$, and for each one check if it is a copy of $P$.
+To this end, first we enumerate the $O(n^s)$ possible $s$-uples of $V$ to which the sources of $P$ can be mapped.
+For each such $s$-uple, we enumerate the possible mappings of the remaining $k-s$ nodes of the forest.
+This can be done in time $O(d^{k-s})$ by a straightforward extension of the out-neighbor listing algorithm above.
+Finally, for each mapping we check if its nodes induce $P$ in $G$, in time $O(k^2)$.
+The total running time is $O(k^2 d^{k-s} n^s )$.
+Unfortunately, if $P$ is an independent set then $s=k$ and the running time is $O(k^2n^k)$, so we have made no progress over the naive algorithm.

-Here our approach comes into play.
-We use the pattern $P$ in Figure~\ref{fig:cycle} as a toy example.
-Instead of listing all occurrences of $P$ in $G$, we decompose $P$ into two \emph{pieces}, $P(1)$ and $P(2,3)$, where $P(u)$ denotes the subgraph of $P$ reachable from $u$ (that is, the transitive closure of $u$ in $P$), and $P(u_1,\ldots,u_r)=\cup_{i=1}^r P(u_i)$.
-The idea is to compute the count of $P$ by combining the counts of the two pieces, $P(1)$ and $P(2,3)$.
+At this point we introduce our first idea.
+For reference we use the toy pattern $P$ in Figure~\ref{fig:cycle}.
+Instead of enumerating the copies of $P$ in $G$, we decompose $P$ into two \emph{pieces}, $P(1)$ and $P(3,5)$.
+Here, $P(1)$ denotes the subgraph of $P$ reachable from $1$ (that is, the transitive closure of $1$ in $P$).
+The same for $P(3)$ and $P(5)$, and we let $P(3,5)=P(3) \cup P(5)$.
+Now we count the copies of $P(1)$, and then the copies of $P(3,5)$, hoping to combine the result in some way to obtain the count of $P$.
+To simplify the task, we focus on counting homomorphisms rather than copies (see below).
+Thus, we want to compute $\hom(P,G)$ by combining $\hom(P(1),G)$ and $\hom(P(3,5),G)$.

-To simplify the task, we focus on counting the \emph{homomorphisms} between $P$ and $G$; we can then recover the number of induced copies by inclusion-exclusion arguments.
-In fact, we solve a slightly more complex problem: for each pair of nodes $x,y \in G$, we count the homomorphisms from $P$ to $G$ that map nodes $2$ and $4$ (see Figure~\ref{fig:cycle}) to $x$ and $y$ respectively.
-To recover $\hom(P, G)$ we then just sum over all pairs $x,y$.
-Formally, for a given pair $x,y$ let $\phi : \{2,4\} \mapsto V$ be the map given by $\phi(2)=x$ and $\phi(4)=y$, and let $\homo{P, G,\phi}$ be the number of homomorphisms from $P$ to $G$ whose restriction to $\{2,4\}$ is $\phi$.
-In the same way define $\homo{P(1),G, \phi}$ and $\homo{P(2,3), G,\phi}$.
-It is easy to see that: